What every best Refrigerators has:

 Bottom-freezer refrigerators get more recommendations than top-freezers, primarily due to their more convenient layout.
-However, their popularity is giving way to French door fridges that are more convenient still -- replacing the sometimes massive one-piece door design with two piece doors that can be more easily accommodated in tighter kitchens.
-We cover French door refrigerators in their own section elsewhere in this report.
+However, their popularity is giving way to French-door fridges that are more convenient still -- replacing the sometimes massive one-piece refrigerator compartment door design with two piece doors that can be more easily accommodated in tighter kitchens.
+We cover French-door refrigerators, side-by-side refrigerators, top-freezer refrigerators and counter-depth refrigerators in their own sections elsewhere in this report.

-The feature list is decent, though not overwhelming.
-One very nice touch is an alarm that can alert you if the door is accidentally left ajar.
+The feature list on the LG LDC24370ST is good, including some nice touches like an alarm that alerts you if the door is accidentally left ajar.
 There's also an interior ice maker.
-The glass shelves are adjustable and attractive.
+The glass shelves are adjustable and easy to clean, users say.
 Door storage is designed to accommodate a variety of items of different shapes, heights and sizes, from a child's juice carton to a full gallon of milk.
-There are two crisper compartments and a full-width compartment for storing party platters, beverages, or what have you.
+There are two crisper compartments and a full-width compartment for storing party platters, beverages, or any larger or awkwardly-sized item.
 Two drawers in the freezer compartment help you access items more easily.

-For those looking for a bottom freezer on a an even tighter budget, the Kenmore 69313 (Est. $1,000) gets some consideration.
-It's rated a Best Buy among conventional bottom freezer refrigerators in one comparative review.
-It has a lower capacity (19 cu. ft.) and is narrower (just under 30 inches with the door closed) than the two bottom freezers above.
-That's terrific for those looking for a fridge that will fit well in a kitchen where space is tight, but it's not so hot for those with larger families.
+For those looking for a bottom freezer on an even tighter budget, the Kenmore 69313 (Est. $1,000) is also worth a look.
+It's rated a Best Buy among conventional bottom freezer refrigerators at ConsumerReports.org.
+It has a lower capacity (19 cubic feet) and is narrower (just under 30 inches with the door closed) than the two bottom freezers above.
+That's terrific for those looking for a fridge that will fit well in a kitchen where space is tight, but it may not be the best choice for those with larger families.
 The Kenmore 69313 has a stainless-steel finish.
-You can save about $100 by opting for the white Kenmore 69312 (Est. $900) or black Kenmore 69319 (Est. $900) instead.
+While occasional sales may negate the price difference, you can often save about $100 by opting for the white Kenmore 69312 (Est. $900) or the black Kenmore 69319 (Est. $900) instead.

-Features are very limited.
+Features are more limited on the Kenmore 69313 than the other two bottom-freezer fridges we detail here.
 There are glass shelves in the fridge, but the freezer lacks even an ice maker (though one can be purchased as an option).
-Still, if its dimensions and capacity are a match for your needs, testing reveals a silent but strong performer, in the Kenmore.
+Still, if its dimensions and capacity are a match for your needs, testing reveals a strong performer in the Kenmore.
 Noise, the ability to maintain steady temperatures and energy efficiency all draw the highest ratings.
-User reviews are limited, and found only at Sears.com.
-Most are happy, and this Kenmore bottom freezer draws roughly 4-star feedback across its various color versions.
-The score is dragged down a little by a couple of reviews that clearly involve different Kenmore models.
+User reviews are somewhat limited, and found only at Sears.com, but most are very happy with this fridge.